laurado/hack-day-2019/content/posts/2015-05-28-blogs/index.md

 ---
-title: Markdown 📝
+title: Writing Blogs in Markdown 📝
 date: "2015-05-28T22:40:32.169Z"
 layout: post
-path: "/markdown/"
+path: "/writing-blogs/"
-category: Typography
+category: Technology
 tags:
-  - Markdown
+  - So Easy!
-  - Emoji
+  - Marketing
 ---

-Paragraphs are separated by a blank line.
+Writing blog posts can be handled completely in **ONE** markdown file!

+This makes it easy to manage content!

 2nd paragraph. _Italic_, **bold**, and `monospace`.
 Itemized lists look like: